SLASCONE/SLASCONE-demo-java/README.md

 You can find these values as explained [here](https://support.slascone.com/hc/en-us/articles/360016153358#common-parameters).
 For meaningful testing and evaluation, your SLASCONE environment should have at least one active license.

-Keep provisioning keys secure and do not embed production secrets in publicly accessible repositories.
+> ⚠️ **Security Warning**: Keep provisioning keys secure and do not embed production secrets in publicly accessible repositories.
 More about secrets, see the [Secrets](https://support.slascone.com/hc/en-us/articles/7702036319261#secrets) section in the SLASCONE Help Center.

 ## Typical Licensing Flow